GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

     FROM ML.PREDICT(
         MODEL text_embeddings,
         (
-            SELECT 'Luxury items for men' as content
+            SELECT 'Luxury items for women' as content )
-        )
     )
 )